reachnaveen/Secure_App_step_by_step/README.md

 2. Create ArgoCD `Application` resources that point to the `kubernetes/overlays/<environment>` directories in this Git repository.
 3. Configure ArgoCD to automatically sync changes from the repository to your clusters.

-### DAST Integration (Conceptual)
+### DAST Integration

 Dynamic Application Security Testing (DAST) involves testing the application in its running state to identify vulnerabilities.
-In this CI/CD pipeline, a DAST scan is conceptually performed after the application has been deployed to the `stage` environment.
+In this CI/CD pipeline, an OWASP ZAP baseline scan is performed after the application has been deployed to the `stage` environment.
 This ensures that security vulnerabilities are identified in a deployed environment before promotion to production.

-**Example DAST Integration Flow:**

-1. Deploy the application to a staging environment (e.g., using ArgoCD).
-2. Trigger a DAST tool (e.g., OWASP ZAP, Burp Suite) to scan the deployed application's URLs.
-3. Analyze the DAST scan results and fail the pipeline if critical vulnerabilities are found.
+**How it works:**

+*   The `dast` job in the GitHub Actions workflow uses the `zaproxy/action` to run a ZAP scan.
+*   The `target` for the scan should be the URL of your deployed staging environment (e.g., `http://stage.example.com`).
+*   The `cmd` parameter specifies the ZAP command to execute.
+You can customize this for different scan types (e.g., full scan, API scan).
+*   The DAST report (`dast_report.html`) is uploaded as a workflow artifact for review.

 ## Running with Kubernetes